-National Leadership Program, Summer 2021
+National Leadership Program, Summer/Fall 2021

 Bradley is the founder of the Therapy Access Project (TAP), a nonprofit that assists members of the LGBTQIA+ and BIPOC communities in obtaining mental health services.
 Their work helps reduce the barriers faced by these communities in finding mental health services that fit both the individual’s financial and therapeutic needs and validates their lived experiences.
 Starting from the spark to get therapy, the Therapy Access Project works to take the burden off the applicant by getting them all the way up to the point of scheduling their first appointment.